Trondheim Airport: Overview

-Widerøe is a regional airline and uses Dash 8 aircraft to operate routes from south to north in Norway.
-Northwards, Widerøe uses Trondheim Airport as a hub to serve six airports in Nord-Trøndelag and Helgeand on public service obligation contracts with the Norwegian Ministry of Transport and Communications.
+Widerøe is a regional airline and uses Dash 8 and Embraer E190 E2 aircraft to operate routes from south to north in Norway.
+Northwards, Widerøe uses Trondheim Airport as a hub to serve six airports in Nord-Trøndelag and Helgeland on public service obligation contracts with the Norwegian Ministry of Transport and Communications.
 Scandinavian Airlines is the airline with the most domestic services to Trondheim.
-The main route is to its hub at Oslo; additional services are operated to Bergen, Bodø, Stavanger, Tromsø and Ålesund, all with Boeing 737 and CRJ900 aircraft.
-Internationally, it provides a weekly flight to Alicante, 2 times daily to its hub in Stockholm and 2-3 times daily flights to its hub in Copenhagen.
-Norwegian Air Shuttle is a low-cost airline which operates the main domestic services to Oslo, Bergen, using Boeing 737 aircraft.
+The main route is to its hub at Oslo; additional services are operated to Bergen, Bodø, Stavanger and Tromsø, all with Airbus A320, Embraer E195 and CRJ900 aircraft.
+Internationally, it provides seasonally weekly flight to Alicante and Split, daily to its hub in Stockholm and 2-3 times daily flights to its hub in Copenhagen.
+Norwegian Air Shuttle is a low-cost airline which operates the main domestic services to Bergen and Oslo, using Boeing 737-800 and Boeing 737 MAX 8 aircraft.
 It provides a range of international flights.
 Most operate only a few times a week.
-Norwegian flies to eleven European destinations in six countries.
+Norwegian flies to eleven European destinations in eight countries.

-KLM operates three daily flights to its hub at Amsterdam by its regional subsidiary KLM Cityhopper using Embraer 175/190 aircraft. airBaltic is also planning to operate 2 weekly flights to its hub at Riga using Airbus A220 aircraft from July 2021.
-Wizz Air operates 3-4 weekly international flights to Gdańsk and Krakow using Airbus A320 and A321 aircraft.
+KLM operates three daily flights to its hub at Amsterdam by its regional subsidiary KLM Cityhopper using Embraer E175/E190 and E195 E2 aircraft.
+Wizz Air operates 2-4 weekly international flights to Gdańsk using Airbus A320 and A321 aircraft.
 The airport is also served by numerous charter airlines.

 Ground handling is provided by Aviator Airport Alliance, Widerøe Ground Handling.